r3bl-org/r3bl-open-core/tuify/README.md

 https://github-production-user-asset-6210df.s3.amazonaws.com/2966499/267427392-2b42db72-cd62-4ea2-80ae-ccc01008190c.mp4

 You can install the binary using `cargo install r3bl_tuify` (from crates.io).
-Or `cargo install --path .` from source.
-Once installed, you can `rt` is a command line tool that allows you to select one of the options from the list that is passed into it via `stdin`.
+Or `cargo install --path .` from source. `rt` is a command line tool that allows you to select one of the options from the list that is passed into it via `stdin`.
 It supports both `stdin` and `stdout` piping.

 Here are the command line arguments that it accepts: